gwpreggae/rascoin-core/README.md

 http://www.rascoin.org

 Copyright (c) 2009-2014 Bitcoin Developers
+Copyright (c) 2011-2014 Litecoin Developers
-Copyright (c) 2011-2014 Rascoin Developers
+Copyright (c) 2019 Rascoin Developers

 What is Rascoin?
 ----------------

 Rascoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in X blocks
- - ~84 million total coins
+ - ~144 million total coins
+ - 33 coins per block
 The rest is the same as Bitcoin.
- - 50 coins per block
+ - 33 coins per block
- - 2016 blocks to retarget difficulty
+ - X blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the Rascoin client sofware, see http://www.rascoin.org.